MitaliThorat1316/DevSecOps-Project/README.md

     - Docker installation
       - Name : docker

+  - Prerequsities for creating 'Credentials' and 'Systems' in jenkins :
-  - Create Sonarqube token
+    - Create and copy token in SonarQube
+    - Create 'app password' in your gmail account and copy it

   - Add the following 'Credentials'
     - Add SonarQube token
       - Name : Sonar-token
     - Add Docker Username and Password
       - Name : docker
-    - Add Gmail Username and Password
+    - Add Gmail Username and Password (use the gmail account you want to get notifications in)
       - Name : mail

   - Configure the 'System'